 - Strengthens your muscles

 Snowshoeing as a Fitness Exercise

 Even before it became the new rage, thanks to the coronavirus, snowshoeing was a popular fitness activity.
 It first began as a necessary means of transportation across snowy paths and later evolved into an effective workout regimen.
-It makes for a great fitness exercise because of the following reasons:
+Also, it makes for a great fitness exercise that is also very accessible.